Durga Jasraj

 Durga Jasraj (born 12 September 1966) is an Indian original content producer, actor and Hindustani classical singer.
 She focuses on creating indigenous content in formats for multiple media, viz.
 Live, Television, Online, Mobile VAS, Radio, CD/DVDs.
 She founded "Art And Artistes (I) Pvt.
 Ltd.", an entertainment programming company in 1999.
 She subsequently co-founded the Indian Music Academy (IMA) in 2006.

 Early life

 Jasraj was born in Mumbai to classical vocalist Pandit Jasraj and Madhura Pandit.
 She has an older brother, music director Shaarang Dev.
-Her maternal grandfather was Bollywood director V. Shantaram.
+Her maternal grandfather was Bollywood director V. Shantaram and her maternal cousin was former actor Siddharth Ray.